AditiAICodes/NASA-CMAPSS-RUL-Engine-Degradation-Investigation/README.md

-#  NASA CMAPSS Engine Degradation Analysis (RUL Prediction)
+#  NASA CMAPSS Engine Degradation Investigation (RUL Prediction)

 ## 📌 Project Overview
 This project focuses on predictive maintenance using the NASA CMAPSS dataset, where the objective is to predict Remaining Useful Life (RUL) of aircraft engines.